When Takahashi discontinued the FS series,

 discontinued, replaced in turn by a brace of 100mm fluorite doublets, but

-the old FS-102 (and the newer FC-100D too) with different strengths and
+scope from the old FS-102 (and the newer FC-100D too) with different strengths

-weaknesses.
-As we will see, if you can find a good used one it’s still a great
+and weaknesses.
+As we will see, if you can find a good used one it’s

 At A